andinocl/arg_covid/README.md

 Daily cumulative deaths due to COVID, by province, since August 14, 2020

-@TODO Add in data from Ministry of Health pdf reports
+@TODO Add in data from Ministry of Health pdf reports from previous to August 14

 ## recoveries.csv, icu_active.csv, icu_cumulative.csv